-Term of Office: 18 months, commencing February 1 and ending July 1 eighteen months later.
+Term of Office: 12 months, commencing February 1 and ending January 31, twelve months later.
 Committee members, including administrative assistants and chairs, who have completed one full term on any of YALSA’s six award committees may not be appointed to the same or another YALSA award committee for two years from the conclusion of their term.
 In extreme circumstances, and at the President’s discretion, an exception may be made if a committee member resigns suddenly or if there is a shortage of qualified candidates for positions.
 The President, after discussion with the Executive Director and Committee Chair, may determine that the best course of action is to appoint a member regardless of his/her recent committee service history.

 Function: To select a living author or co-author whose book or books, over a period of time, have been accepted by young people as an authentic voice that continues to illuminate their experiences and emotions, giving insight into their lives.
 The book or books should enable them to understand themselves, the world in which they live, and their relationship with others and with society.